The JAMCO Group constantly undertakes to respect the human rights of all persons in its business.

 We have established internal and external compliance hotlines (contact points for whistleblowing and consultation and inquiries concerning harassment, etc.), which accept anonymous inquiries.
 Staffers with a strict duty to uphold confidentiality, for consultation both internally and externally, strive to respond to whistleblowing and inquiries as sincerely and promptly as possible in cooperation with relevant internal departments and external consultants and attorneys.
 Our internal regulations, which stipulate specific operating procedures, mandate the protection of whistleblowers to prevent unfavorable treatment toward them, as well as periodic training and other methods to ensure accurate understanding and widespread awareness of the whistleblowing and consultation hotlines and how to contact them.
 They also require that efforts be made to improve operation.

-The JAMCO Group has begun conducting human rights due diligence in accordance with the United Nations Guiding Principles on Business and Human Rights.
+Since FY2023, the JAMCO Group has been conducting human rights due diligence in accordance with the United Nations Guiding Principles on Business and Human Rights.

 In its efforts at instruction relating to human rights, JAMCO Group distributes its Compliance Handbook to all officers and employees.
 It presents Guidelines for Action relating to respect for basic human rights as follows.